I have made a huge decision. One that changes everything for me.

 7 years ago I was stood at the beginning of a long painful road, I had nowhere to turn and no one to relate to.
 It has been a constant battle.
 My ‘normal’ life was lost in the blink of an eye.

-If I had a choice, no other human being would ever have to go through what I have in the last 7 years, but I don’t.
+If I had a choice, no other human being would ever have to go through what I have in the last 7 years, in fact chronic illnesses wouldn’t even exist, but I don’t.

 I can’t prevent others from beginning my journey, I can’t take away their pain or promise them a thing.
 But I can hold their hand, I can walk with them and I can show them the way.